Pedro Francisco de Lanini

 Pedro Francisco de Lanini y Sagredo (c.1640 - c.1715) was a playwright of the Spanish Golden Age.
+He was a prolific writer of both dramas and farces.
+He was particularly known for his many entremés.
+In addition to being a playwright he also worked as a censor of plays for the Spanish authorities.

-Lanini completed the play, Santa Rosa, which had been left unfinished by Agustín Moreto y Cavana at his death.
+Lanini completed the play, Santa Rosa del Perú, which had been left unfinished by Agustín Moreto y Cavana at his death.